stlehmann/Flask-MQTT/doc/index.rst

 ======================================

 Flask-MQTT is a `Flask <http://flask.pocoo.org/>`_ extension meant to facilitate the integration of a MQTT client into your web application.
+Basically it is a thin wrapper around the `paho-mqtt`_ package to simplify MQTT integration in a Flask application.
 `MQTT <http://mqtt.org/>`_ is a machine-to-machine (M2M)/"Internet of Things" (IoT) protocol which is designed as a lightweight publish/subscribe messaging transport.
 It comes very handy when trying to connect multiple IoT devices with each other